-Seniors are allowed to miss 3 days per year to visit a college.
-Juniors are allowed 2 days per year to miss school and visit a college.
-These days must be set-up in advance with the Guidance Counselor and the High School Principal.
-A signed agenda from the college or university must be turned in to the office once you return.
+Seniors are allowed to miss three (3) days per year to visit a college.
+Juniors are allowed two (2) days per year to miss school and visit a college.
+These days must be set-up in advance, and students must complete a Pre-Arranged College Visit form.
+This form must be submitted to the Guidance Counselor or the High School Principal in advance of the college visit.
+A signed agenda from the college or university must also be turned in to the office once you return.
 All college visits must be taken by the last school day in February.
+Note: College visit days are counted toward total absences for A+ Attendance requirements.